shazop/overthewire-writeups/README.md

 **Solution:**

-Just enter :shell in the vi and we got the shell here
+Just enter **:shell** in the vim and we got the shell here

-Command:
+**Command:**

 `./bandit27-do cat /etc/bandit_pass/bandit27`

 Flag: `upsNCc7vzaRDx6oZC6GiR6ERwe1MowGB`

+# Bandit Level 27 → Level 28
+## Level Goal
+There is a git repository at ssh://bandit27-git@bandit.labs.overthewire.org/home/bandit27-git/repo via the port 2220.
+The password for the user bandit27-git is the same as for the user bandit27.

+From your local machine (not the OverTheWire machine!), clone the repository and find the password for the next level.
+This needs git installed locally on your machine.

+**Solution:**

+Go to the tmp directory and create a directory and clone the git with given port number 2220 and cat readme to get the flag

+`git clone ssh://bandit27-git@localhost:2220/home/bandit27-git/repo`

+**Flag:** `Yz9IpL0sBcCeuG7m9uQFt8ZNpS4HZRcN`